User Tools

 Polar alignment near the pole

 This tool is designed to help to refine the mount polar alignment.
-It require the telescope to be pointed very near the pole, if this is not possible use the method without pole visibility.
+It require the telescope ra axis to be pointed within 2 degrees of the celestial pole, if this is not possible use the method without pole visibility.

 To start the procedure select the menu Tools → Polar alignment, near the pole